maxdevos49/COMS-319-Group-Project/CONTRIBUTING.md

  ```
   - Individual headers are only required for what is being included into merge request.
   - Following this method should make it easy for creating a change log at each release.
-  - Merge request require 3 members approval and all 4 members for merge request to master